jimkang/shuffle/README.md

 # shuffle

+A web app that shuffles user-defined text. [

 ## Getting it running

 Once you have this source code on your computer, you can get it running by doing the following.